How much homework is too much?

 • Reduced Motivation: Excessive homework demands can drain students’ motivation, causing them to feel fatigued and disengaged from their studies.
 Reduced motivation may lead to a lack of interest in learning, hindering overall academic performance.

-• Impaired Immune Function: Prolonged stress from overwhelming homework loads can weaken the immune system, making students more susceptible to illnesses and infections.
+• Impaired Immune Function: Prolonged stress can weaken the immune system, making students more susceptible to illnesses and infections.

 • Disrupted Hormonal Balance: The body’s stress response triggers the release of hormones like cortisol, which, when chronically elevated due to stress, can disrupt the delicate hormonal balance and lead to various health issues.